 Seriously?
 “The Week” just did a takedown of home reality shows, specifically the very popular House Hunters International.
-I like this show a lot but mainly for the same reason that I enjoy spending hours watching drivers view videos of trains in the Austrian Alps and ambulances in Amersfoort, Netherlands and Lisbon trams.
+I like this show a lot but mainly for the same reason that I enjoy spending hours watching drivers view videos of trains in the Austrian Alps, Lisbon trams and Itchy Boots.
 I love offbeat POV videos with international scenery.

 I’m not new to the house renovation grind.
 I’m also a fairly well-traveled person.
 But no way would I take on projects like some that these shows portray.
 That’s okay because I know that these shows are theater and about as truthful as a Trump denial.
 See my “Wow, I Always Wanted To Renovate An Old House!” page here.